-Inmate missing from community correctional facility in Omaha
+Inmate missing from Community Correctional Facility in Omaha

 CCC-O is one of two community custody facilities operated by NDCS.
 Community custody is the lowest custody level and the least restrictive facility.
-Inmates are allowed to participate in work opportunities, attend school and religious services with prior approval and without direct supervision.
+Inmates are permitted to participate in work opportunities, attend school and religious services with prior approval and without direct supervision.